 as Greek handbags, necklaces, bracelets and shawls for people who have grown tired of the usual Greek merchandise.
 Her products are all hand made in Greece by Ariadne herself.
 Located at 16 Kavalloti Street.
 Nearby Takis Artopoitis is considered one of the best little bakeries in Athens and the small wine bar/coffee shop across the street called Drupes and Drips at 20 Zitrou Street, not only has some of the best coffee in Athens but they also have delicious cheeses, salamis, prochiuttos, sandwiches

 other snacks, micro-brew Nissos Beer on tap, and enough good wine to make you think you have died and gone to heaven or Italy.
+Also at #2 Kavalloti stop in at Little Tree Books and Coffee for coffee, tea, cakes, sandwiches and a quiet place to read or buy books.

 In the last year or so the neighborhood of Koukaki has become yet another happening area to go to at night or even on a sunny day.
 Much of the activity centers around two pedestrian streets that connect Veikou Street with Syngrou Avenue.
 If you walk down Makrianni Street with the Acropolis Museum on your right and